johnathanvman/F6/index.md

 				}
 			}else{
 				if(party.units.length == 1){//ALONE
-					Entrys.push("I find multiple paths to take ahead of me."+choose([""," A signpost stands in the center, all the painted words have long since faded."," I wonder what different journeys await me along either one..."," I hope I don't take the wrong path!"]))
+					Entrys.push("I find multiple ways to take ahead of me."+choose([""," A signpost stands in the center, all the painted words have long since faded."," I wonder what different journeys await me along each choice..."," I hope I don't take the wrong path!"]))
 				}else{//HAVE FRIENDS
 					Entrys.push("We find multiple paths to take ahead of us.") if(PositiveUnit != null){